 Navigating industrial sales and marketing is very different from other sectors where consumers are often swayed by clever ad campaigns that appeal to their emotions.
-Statistic support the reality that today’s astute industrial buyers have done their research and are knowledgeable about the solution you are offering, long before you identify them as a “prospect.”
+Statistics support the reality that today’s astute industrial buyers have done their research and are knowledgeable about the solution you are offering, long before you identify them as a prospect.

 Staying ahead of the competition, through innovation, technology, and diversification, also requires communicating the right brand message, directly to the buyer.
 Your sales team may not even be aware of potential buyers, as prospects have already read peer reviews, conducted online research (including visiting your website), and may be well down the sales pipeline by the time they’re on your radar.

 Engaging prospects with accessible, relevant content—prior to being in contact with your sales team—is invaluable and gives you a big advantage over competitors that may not be as marketing savvy.
 A strong brand, coupled with a vigorous inbound marketing strategy, empowers buyers to connect with you—as willing and eager prospects.
 Part of the purpose of inbound marketing is to allow prospects to self-identify with your brand as they do their initial research when considering solutions.
 Keep in mind, this can result in you having a smaller sales window, so you have less of their time once they get to you.

 Consider these 4 steps to maximize your sales and marketing efforts:

 The corporate brand of multi-generational manufacturing companies is often one based upon the original vision and reputation of the founder.
 Over the years, attempts may have been made to update the brand—perhaps consisting of a new logo, tagline, website.